dexie/dexie-website/docs/Collection/Collection.offset().md

 PROS:
   * Will have equal performance for page 1 and page 100.
-  * Does not need to load all values (which would be the case if using sortBy()), just all primary keys.
+  * Does not need to load all values (which would be the case if using sortBy()) - just all primary keys.
   * Does not require the use of Array.sort() (which can be very slow on large arrays)